dbfidalgo/Truphone-Technical-Coding-Challenge/README.md

 In this GIT repo, you may find the project folder within the source code application and a Postman collection with all the operations/requests pre-set to be used.

+**Missing/Future actions:**
+- Connect the Data Access Layer to a real DB
+- Implement the PUT request with request body and returning the object updated
+- Return JSON responses when a Device is created/deleted/updated
+- Improve code and variables naming

 👍